Book Consultation

 What is an alter ego trust and when would I use one?

-How do I protect my cottage from probate and capital gains?
+How do I handle a cottage for probate and capital gains?

 Can I use my principal residence exemption on a cottage?